 Professionals with an understanding of industrial and organizational psychology principles and approaches continue to be in high demand in the work place.
-Students in the Industrial and Organizational Psychology certificate program acquire business and psychology skills to help them advance their career in management or human resources.
-Graduates learn valuable principles in organizational behavior, including how to adapt to organizational change, motivate organizational teams, and increase employee productivity.
+Students in the online Industrial and Organizational Psychology certificate program acquire business and psychology skills to help them advance their career in management or human resources.
+Online graduates learn valuable principles in organizational behavior, including how to adapt to organizational change, motivate organizational teams, and increase employee productivity.
 Coursework covers topics such as organizational behavior, organizational culture and design, and management and leadership.
 Graduates gain the knowledge, expertise, and confidence to grow professionally and take advantage of new career opportunities.

 Graduates are required to take the IO 510 Organizational Behavior course--which examines the factors that drive productivity and success in an organization-- and choose two electives from an array of options, including courses on training theory, performance evaluation, team dynamics, consumer motivation, and more.